On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients

+We also provide theoretical convergence guarantees by addressing catastrophic forgetting.

-\textbf{Stale gradients to mitigate client drift:} The incrementally aggregated gradient (IAG)~\cite{iag} method significantly reduces computation costs but introduces stale gradients, which can deviate from the true gradient direction.
+\textbf{Stale Gradients for Client Drift Mitigation:} The incrementally aggregated gradient (IAG)~\cite{iag} method significantly reduces computation costs but introduces stale gradients, which can deviate from the true gradient direction.
 In the federated setting, FedTrack \cite{fedtrack} uses IAG and demonstrates that it improves the convergence rate in comparison to non-IAG methods.
-Furthermore, stale server gradients from the last round is used to reduce the client drift between two communication rounds.
-C-FLAG takes inspiration from IAG based updates to reduce client drift and jointly learn from memory and current data to mitigate forgetting.
+Furthermore, stale server gradients from the last round are used to reduce the client drift between two communication rounds.
+C-FLAG takes inspiration from IAG-based updates to reduce client drift and jointly learn from memory and current data to mitigate forgetting.